JEKYLL-WEB-TEMPLATES/raichur.github.io/_pages/things.md

 ---
 layout: page
-title: 'Things'
+title: 'Things I Own'
-permalink: '/things/'
+permalink: '/self/things/'
 ---

 <div class="faves" markdown="1">

-# Things I Own

-_Last updated: March 31st, 2015._
+_Last updated: June 16th, 2015._

 <br/>

 I maintain this list to be more conscious and appreciative of what I own, and reduce and optimize my possessions to only what I really need and frequently use.

-i have excluded pieces of furniture, books, eatables, and cables for brevity.
+I have excluded pieces of furniture, books, eatables, and cables for brevity.

 <br/>